What is the EmergyCare ambulance membership program?

 Because you want the best care and service, you have a choice in doctors and hospitals.
 Likewise, we believe Millcreek Township residents deserve to have a choice in the ambulance service they would like to respond to their emergency.
 Unfortunately, Township supervisors have decided that when a Millcreek resident dials 911, they are not permitted to request EmergyCare.
 In order to serve our members in Millcreek who wished to continue using EmergyCare, we instituted the 814-870-1000 option.
 Anyone in Millcreek can dial 814-870-1000 in a medical emergency to request an EmergyCare ambulance response.

 What is the difference between an EMT and paramedic?

 Emergency medical technicians (EMT) are basic level care providers whereas paramedics are advanced care providers.
 What this means is EMTs are trained in providing important treatments including: bandaging wounds, splinting broken bones and performing CPR.
 EMT training is 156 hours in length.
 Once this level of training is completed, an EMT can then go on to become a paramedic, an advanced level care provider.
 After an average of two years of additional training paramedics are able to deliver more advanced treatments such as starting IVs, administering medications and evaluating cardiac activity.
 Serious injuries and illnesses require this advanced level of care.

 Won’t my insurance pay my ambulance bill?

-Most insurance plans do not cover the entire cost of an ambulance transport.
-If you are a member, no matter how much or how little your insurance pays, the insurance payment will be accepted as payment in full.
-However, non-members are responsible for the costs not covered by their insurance.
+Most insurance plans do not cover the entire cost of ambulance transport.
+If you are a member, you will receive a membership discount for the costs not covered by your insurance.
+Non-members are responsible for the total costs not covered by their insurance.